zk5160/Homeless-Donation-Organization/docs/DesignDoc.md

 ![Unit Testing](user-file-dao-code-coverage.png)

-FundingBasket's code coverage report is currently a slight anomaly (as of Sprint 2) as there are not yet tests created to cover the setCost(float), setType(String), and setQuanitity(int) methods.
+* FundingBasket's code coverage report is currently a slight anomaly (as of Sprint 2) as there are not yet tests created to cover the setCost(float), setType(String), and setQuanitity(int) methods.
+* FundingBasket's code coverage report is now up to par as of Sprint 3.
+Tests have been created to cover previously neglected components.

 >_**[Sprint 2 & 4]** **Include images of your code coverage report.** If there are any anomalies, discuss
 > those._